glutanimate/review-heatmap/ANKIWEB.md

 - *Color scheme*: Controls the general color scheme of the add-on.
 Offers 5 different options. *Lime* is the default.
 - *Calendar mode*: Governs how the calendar will be displayed.
 In the default *year* mode you will be presented with a continuous view of all 365 days in a year.
 The *months* mode breaks this up into the months of the year.
-- *History limit*: Days to look back.
+- *History limit*: Days to look back in the main and deck screen heatmaps.
 Limited to 365 by default.
-The heatmap in the stats window is unaffected by this limit.
+Setting this to '0' will lift the limit.
-- *Forecast limit*: Days to look ahead.
+- *Forecast limit*: Days to look ahead in the main and deck screen heatmaps.
 Limited to 90 by default.
-The heatmap in the stats window is unaffected by this limit.
+Setting this to '0' will lift the limit.
 - *Heatmap display settings*: Controls where the heatmap should appear.
 All three screens are active by default.
+- *Show streak stats even if heatmap disabled*: Whether or not to show the review streak even if the heatmap display has been disabled for a screen.
+Active by default as the streak stat calculation and display isn't too process-intensive.

 *Performance considerations*

 Calculating and generating the heatmap is expensive from a performance standpoint.
 The limits on card history and forecasts should strike a good balance between speed and informativity, but depending on your machine you might still experience a small slowdown when switching betweeen screens.
 If that's the case, you could try experimenting with limiting these values further, or disabling the heatmap display for the main and deck screens entirely.

-For a full overview of your entire review history and pending reviews you can always refer to the stats window heatmap which will be unaffected by these limits.
+For a full overview of your entire review history and pending reviews you can always refer to the stats window heatmap which is controlled by the settings at the bottom of the stats window rather than the add-on limits.

 **Other Notes**